Premiership of Doug Ford: Initial outbreak

 In December 2019, an outbreak of coronavirus disease 2019 (COVID-19) was first identified in Wuhan, Hubei, China; it spread worldwide and was recognized as a pandemic by the World Health Organization (WHO) on March 11, 2020.
 The first confirmed case in Canada was in Ontario—reported on January 27, 2020.

 On March 17, Ford declared a state of emergency in Ontario, closing bars and restaurants (with the exception of take-out and delivery services), as well as libraries, theatres, cinemas, schools and daycares and all public gatherings of more than 50 people (later reduced to 5 people on March 28).
 Furthermore, the government announced on March 17 that Ontario had "some evidence of community transmission" of COVID-19.

-On March 23, Ford announced that all "non-essential" businesses be ordered closed starting 11:59 p.m.
+On March 23, Ford announced that all "non-essential" businesses would be ordered closed starting 11:59 p.m.
 On March 24.
 Ford also stated that schools would remain closed past the original April 6 opening date (on May 19 it was announced that schools would remain closed until the following school year in September).
 A list of 74 "essential" businesses was published later in the day on March 23.

 On March 25, Ford and Finance Minister Rod Phillips introduced a $17-billion response package that includes an influx of cash for the health sector, direct payments to parents and tax breaks for businesses.